Sentai Filmworks

-Sentai Filmworks, LLC (or simply as just Sentai) is an American animation company.
-Founded in Houston in 2008 and acquired by AMC Networks at the start of 2022, the company specializes in the dubbing and distribution of Japanese animation and Asian cinema and is one of five successors to ADV Films, others being Section23, Switchblade Pictures, Maiden Japan, and AEsir Holdings.
+Sentai Filmworks, LLC (or simply as just Sentai) is an American entertainment company.
+Based in Houston, the company specializes in the dubbing and distribution of Japanese animation and Asian cinema and is one of five successors to ADV Films, others being Section23, Switchblade Pictures, Maiden Japan, and AEsir Holdings.
 It also runs its own post-production arm Sentai Studios.

 The company's origins can be traced back to its predecessor A.D.
 Vision, which was founded in 1992 by video game fan John Ledford and Matt Greenfield.
 ADV collapsed due to low sales and eventually liquidated their assets in 2009.
 Ledford founded Sentai in 2008 and acquired the majority of ADV's titles.
-It was then acquired by New York City-based AMC Networks at the start of January 2022 and has been a subsidiary since then.
+It was then acquired by New York City-based AMC Global Media in December 2021 and has been a subsidiary since then.
 Its offices are in the International District in Southwest Houston.

 Despite its name, the company has no relation to and therefore has no involvement in any international distribution of the Super Sentai media franchise.

 History

 Origins

+Origins of Sentai Filmworks go back to the early 1990s with the founding of its predecessor A.D.
+Vision.
 In 1990, John Ledford, a native of Houston, started a Japanese video game and video console import business.
 He was introduced to anime when he watched My Neighbor Totoro at his friend's suggestion.
 His friend, Matt Greenfield, born in Sacramento, California, ran a local anime club called Anime NASA.
 Both men would later establish A.D.
 Vision on August 17, 1992.

-ADV's first release was Devil Hunter Yohko, after Ledford contacted Toho about optioning for the rights to license the series.
+Devil Hunter Yohko was ADV's first release, after Ledford contacted Toho about optioning for the rights to license the series.